corda/corda/docs/source/getting-set-up.rst

 3. Install `git <https://git-scm.com/>`_.

-4. Install `Gradle version 4.10 <https://gradle.org/install/>`_.
+4. Install `Gradle <https://gradle.org/install/>`_.
 If you are using a supported Corda sample, the included ``gradlew`` script should install Gradle automatically.

-  Please note: Corda requires Gradle version 4.10, and does not support any other version of Gradle.
+  Please note: Corda requires Gradle version 5.4.1 at a minimum.

 Next steps
 ----------